Aircrayz/watermarkPDF/README.md

 # Tool to create a watermark / background via text, image or pdf in an existing pdf

+## Dependencies

 iTextPDF ist used in this project.
 Please refer to: https://itextpdf.com for more information about this lib.

+If you want to run the Code beside the jar File.
+You'll have to download iText 5 Dependencies.

 ## Download the jar and run it: